Film and Television Editors

 Earnings

 Film and television editors are not as highly paid as others working in their industry.
 They have less clout than directors or producers, but they have more authority in the production of a project than many others in the industry.
-The mean annual wage for editors in the motion picture and video industries was $94,860 in May 2018, according to the U.S. Department of Labor.
-The ...
+The mean annual wage for editors in the motion picture and video industries was $92,070 in May 2023, according to the U.S. Department of Labor (DOL).
+Those who worke...

 Work Environment

 Most of the work done by editors is done in film or television studios or at postproduction companies.
-The working environment is often a small studio office cramped full of editing equipment.
+The working environment is often a small studio office crammed with editing equipment.
 Working hours vary widely depending on the project.
-During the filming of a commercial, for instance, editors may be required to work overtime, at night, or on weekends to finish the project by an assigne...
+During the filming of a commercial, for instance, editors may be required to work overtime, at night, or on weekends to finish the project by an assigned d...

 Outlook